Sunwood-ai-labs/HoldSplitter/docs/README.en.md

 ## 🙏 Acknowledgements

-This project is built upon the following amazing open-source projects:
+This project is built upon the shoulders of these fantastic open-source projects:

 - Blender
 - NumPy